moonshine-ai/moonshine-js/README.md

 MoonshineJS makes it easy for web developers to build modern, speech-driven web experiences without sacrificing user privacy.
 We build on three key principles:

--   **Fast Transcription**: easily generate real-time transcriptions of speech from streaming audio sources in the browser.
+-   **Fast Transcription**: easily generate real-time speech-to-text from audio streams in the browser.
 -   **Easy Voice Control**: build feature-rich voice-controlled web apps in < 10 lines of code.
 -   **Local Processing**: all audio processing happens locally in the user's web browser—no cloud services or privacy violations required.